sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/updating_a_batch_change.md

 ### Increasing the number of changesets

-You can gradually increase the number of repositories to which a campaign applies by modifying the entries in the [`on`](../references/batch_spec_yaml_reference.md#on) property of the campaign spec.
+You can gradually increase the number of repositories to which a campaign applies by modifying the entries in the [`on`](../references/batch_spec_yaml_reference.md#on) property of the batch spec.

-That means you can start with an `on` property like this in your campaign spec:
+That means you can start with an `on` property like this in your batch spec:

 ```yaml
 # [...]